Easy Desserts That Satisfy

 - Divide one can of crescent rolls into eight triangles.
 Form triangles into a sunburst (see photo).
 Press dough together at the bases of triangles.
 Repeat with the other can of crescent rolls.

-- Spoon half of pie filling onto each dough ring, around the center hole.
+- Spoon half of the pie filling onto each dough ring, around the center hole.
 Drizzle pie filling with caramel topping.
 I use about three tablespoons of caramel for each apple ring.

 - Fold points of rolls over the filling, tucking under the wide parts of triangles.
 Wipe away any excess caramel with paper towels.